Rawan-Alharbi/Finding-Donors/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `finding_donors/` (that contains this README) and run one of the following command:
+In a terminal or command window, navigate to the top-level project directory `finding_donors/` (that contains this README) and run the following command:

 ```bash
 jupyter notebook finding_donors.ipynb